 How I Make $1,000 a Month Cutting Vinyls: The Recap

-- BRAND ake business cards.
+2. BRAND yourself by purchasing simple business cards.
 Never underestimate the power of an old-school business card.
 They’re inexpensive and easy to make – get some!

-- Package your products.
+3. Package your products.
 If you are selling tangible products, they should be in some type of packaging that matches your brand.
-If you are selling services, consider getting folders with your name and logo to put invoices in!
+If you are selling services, consider getting folders with your name and logo to put invoices/other paperwork in.